kenstler/intro_to_ml_dl_workshop/README.md

 7. Click on the drop down underneath **Repository** and select **Clone a public Git repository to this notebook instance only**.

+8. Under **Git repository URL**, paste `https://github.com/kenstler/intro_to_ml_dl_workshop.git`.

+9. Scroll down and click **Create notebook instance**.

-8. Once your notebook has been created and is available, click "Open Jupyter" to be redirected to your jupyter notebook instance.
+10. Once your notebook has been created and is available, click "Open Jupyter" to be redirected to your jupyter notebook instance.

-9. Click "Intro to Machine and Deep Learning.ipynb"
+11. Click "Intro to Machine and Deep Learning.ipynb"

-10. Follow the instructions in the notebook.
+12. Follow the instructions in the notebook.